 Opting for local servers which are located in your country is another option that can help your site load much faster.

 Envato recommends several hosting providers which specialize in WordPress, and you can check these out by following this → link.

 Website speed tests rate the performance of your website.
-By regularly testing a website, programmers can get a clearer picture on a website’s improvement or deterioration in the performance department.
-The speed test can also help website administrators to more easily identify the areas which affect the website performance negatively, and the areas that have the potential for improvement.
+By regularly testing a website, programmers can get a clearer picture of a website’s improvement or deterioration in the performance department.
+The speed test can also help website administrators to more easily identify the areas which affect the website performance negatively and the areas that have the potential for improvement.